Michelin Star Restaurant in the Cotswolds

 Exquisite Dining, French Influence, Cotswold Terroir

-Without sourcing local for local’s sake, our Head Chef benefits from some excellent local and regional producers, fixing this Michelin star restaurant firmly in its Cotswolds territory.
+Without sourcing local for local’s sake, our Head Chef – Charles Smith, benefits from some excellent local and regional producers, fixing this Michelin star restaurant firmly in its Cotswolds territory.
 Local suppliers start with an excellent local cheesemaker, just down the lane.

 ‘Top 20’ Most Romantic Dining Rooms – The Times

 Looking out over a private walled garden, the Lords’ dining room is everything that a Michelin star restaurant in the Cotswolds should be.
-Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff, including our talented sommelier.
-Jeremie Guirard is guardian to some 1000 wine bins, carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
+Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff.
+Some 1000 wine bins are carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
 Dinner is a beautifully paced piece of theatre, with various tasting menus available.

 Afternoon Tea, Saturday Luncheon; Sunday Lunch and Private Dining